-§475.24.
+\$475.24.
 Whenever any licensee desires to conduct business at some other location, either in the same or a different municipality or county than where she or he is licensed, the additional place of business shall be registered as a branch office, and an annual registration fee prescribed by the commission, in an amount not exceeding \$50, shall be paid for each additional office.
 Any office is considered to be a branch office if the name or advertising of a broker having a principal office located elsewhere is displayed in such a manner as to reasonably lead the public to believe that the office is owned or operated by that same broker.
-As you can see whether or not a location is a branch office is a rather subjective area.